Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows West Ulverstone SA2 had a median income of $45,993 and an average of $54,515.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows West Ulverstone SA2's median income among taxpayers is $45,993.
+The average income was $54,515 in this period.
 This is below the national average.
-The Rest of Tas. had a median income of $49,689 and an average of $59,358.
-Based on Wage Price Index growth of 9.6% since financial year 2023, estimates for September 2025 would be approximately $50,408 (median) and $59,748 (average).
-According to Census 2021 income data, household, family and personal incomes in West Ulverstone all fall between the 5th and 6th percentiles nationally.
-Income analysis reveals 31.9% of the population falls within the $400 - $799 income range, differing from regional levels where the $1,500 - $2,999 category predominates at 28.5%.
-After housing costs, 85.7% of income remains, ranking at only the 8th percentile nationally.
+Rest of Tas., meanwhile, had a median income of $49,689 and an average of $59,358 during the same year.
+Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates for West Ulverstone's median income would be approximately $50,408 as of September 2025, with an average of around $59,748.
+Census 2021 data indicates that incomes in West Ulverstone fall between the 5th and 6th percentiles nationally for households, families, and individuals.
+Income analysis reveals that 31.9% of West Ulverstone's population (1,505 individuals) have incomes ranging from $400 to $799.
+This differs from regional levels where incomes between $1,500 and $2,999 are most common at 28.5%.
+After accounting for housing costs, 85.7% of income remains in West Ulverstone, which ranks at the 8th percentile nationally.

 Frequently Asked Questions - Income